Welcome to the Global Landscapes Forum

 Sustainable landscapes are essential for the future we want: for food, livelihoods, health, renewable materials, energy, biodiversity, business development, trade, climate regulation and water.
 Recognizing this complexity – the diversity of landscape realities – and the need for holistic approaches, the GLF is founded on four principles, aiming to engage 1 billion people: connecting, sharing, learning and acting.

 We are now the world’s largest science-led platform on sustainable land use.
-To date, we have connected 3,000 organizations and 25,000 people through our gatherings in Warsaw, Lima, London, Paris, Marrakech and Jakarta - with 32 million others online.
+To date, we have connected 3,900 organizations and 150,000 participants to our gatherings in Warsaw, Lima, London, Paris, Marrakech, Jakarta, Bonn, Washington D.C. and Nairobi - and reached over 231.5 million from more than 148 countries.

 What is the Landscape Approach?